-If you prefer a virtual face-to-face dialogue, make an appointment for a Zoom consultation session.
+If you prefer a virtual face-to-face dialogue, make an appointment for a Zoom consultation session in Accudemia.

 On campus?
 Walk into the Writing Center in the Learning Commons, D-201, during open hours.
 If a consultant is available, meet right away.
 If not, make an appointment.
-Call 815-224-0637 to check current availability.
+Make an appointment in Accudemia or call 815-224-0637 to check current availability.

 What to bring: